yichenH888/Ride-Sharing-Service-Web-APP/README.md

 Ride Sharing Service: This web-app will let users request, drive for, and join rides.

 The system allows three roles:
-- Ride Owner: A user who requests a ride
+- Ride Owner: A user who requests a ride.
-- Driver: Provide name and vehicle information; Can claim, start, confirm and complete ride service
+- Driver: Provide name and vehicle information; Can claim, start, confirm and complete ride service.
-- Ride Sharer: Can search ride request and join the ride
+- Ride Sharer: Can search ride request and join the ride.

 Functionality supported: